OrdnanceSurvey/OSMM-Topography-Layer-stylesheets/Schema version 9/Stylesheets/GML stylesheets/Geoserver stylesheets (SLD)/README.md

 # OS MasterMap Topography Layer
-*Outdoor, Road, Light, Backdrop and Standard Styles*
+*Outdoor, Road, Light, Black and White, Backdrop and Standard Styles*

 These are **SLD** stylesheets for OS MasterMap Topography Layer.
 You will need to apply the post processing SQL scripts before using these stylesheets.